dannguyen/acp-2017-finding-stories-in-data/README.md

 On Friday at noon, a Category 5 political cyclone that few journalists saw coming will deposit Donald Trump atop the Capitol Building, where he’ll be sworn in as the 45th president of the United St…

+<a id="student-work"></a>

 ## Student data journalism

-Students ostensibly have the same access to public data and records as professionals.
+Students ostensibly have the same access to public data and records as professionals and thus, the same potential for high-impact work.
 A few examples of student work, both individual and collaborative, that took an empirical approach to journalism:

 [News21: America’s Weed Rush](http://weedrush.news21.com/data/)
 Explore America's Weed Rush data